dotnet/docs/docs/standard/serialization/system-text-json-immutability.md

 :::code language="csharp" source="snippets/system-text-json-how-to-5-0/csharp/Records.cs":::

 You can apply any of the attributes to the property names, using the `property:` target on the attribute.
-For more information on positional records, see the article on [records](../../csharp/language-reference/builtin-types/record.md#positional-syntax-for-property-definition)
+For more information on positional records, see the article on [records](../../csharp/language-reference/builtin-types/record.md#positional-syntax-for-property-definition) in the C# language reference.

 For types that are immutable because all their property setters are non-public, see the following section.
 ::: zone-end